cerebral/cerebral/docs/introduction/debugger.md

 Because Cerebral can run on different environments and you might want to manage multiple apps, the debugger is a standalone application.
 This also opens up for further helpful tools beyond just debugging.
 It is an [Electron](https://electron.atom.io/) application that connects to your application through websockets.
 You can add multiple apps to it and if you are using function-tree on the server you can even merge execution data on client and the server.

-## Download
-**[Download and extract the zip for your target OS](https://github.com/cerebral/cerebral-debugger/releases)** (Mac, Linux and Windows).
+[Download the Debugger](https://github.com/cerebral/cerebral-debugger/releases) for your target OS: Mac, Windows or Linux.
 The debugger will automatically notify you and self-update.

 ## Initialize
 You initialize the devtools by adding it to the controller.